 Chapter I, Article 7 of the Senegalese Constitution (2001) guarantees citizens the right to health, and.
 Article 17 guarantees that the state will provide health services to families.

 In January 2015, a Parliamentary Coalition for Immunization was established.

-In July 2015, the EPI team convinced the Finance Minister to increase the 2016 immunization budget by 83%.
+In July 2015, the EPI team and Parliamentary Coalition for Immunization convinced the Finance Minister to increase the 2016 immunization budget by 83 percent.

 In February 2016, a Senegalese MP attended and signed a Parliamentary Statement in Support of the Ministerial Conference on Immunization in Africa.

 - September 2010, November 2012, December 2014, June 2016: Cameroonian counterparts join DRC, Congo, Malgache, Malian, and Senegalese peers in Sabin-sponsored peer review workshops

 - August, December 2009, September 2010, June, July 2013, November 2014, January, November 2015, February, April 2016: Sabin Senior Program Officer organizes parliamentary briefing

 - October 2015: Sabin Senior Program Officer co-organizes GVAP/cMYP workshop

 - June 2015: Malian and Cameroonian counterparts join Senegalese peers in Dakar for a Sabin-sponsored resource tracking peer exchange

 - May 2012, November 2013: Sabin Senior Program Officer, MOH partner agency counterparts co-organize immunization financing workshop